Discover the best 10 places on earth that don’t feel real, from surreal landscapes to otherworldly destinations.

 Starry Night Underground

-The Waitomo Glowworm Caves in New Zealand; this is a location with thousands of such glow worms which illuminate the roof of the caves just like stars during the night.
-It is especially beautiful for the tourists to watch those glowing organisms while they are inside the caves: there is no light, no sound at all, you are only sitting on a boat.
-Despite the fact that they possess the characteristics of emitting a blue-green light; the subterranean walk leading to the chamber provide a glimpse of fairytale.
+The Waitomo Glowworm Caves in New Zealand; is a location with thousands of such glow worms that illuminate the roof of the caves just like stars during the night.
+It is especially beautiful for the tourists to watch those glowing organisms while they are inside the caves: there is no light, no sound at all, and you are only sitting on a boat.
+Even though they possess the characteristics of emitting a blue-green light; the subterranean walk leading to the chamber provides a glimpse of the fairytale.

 Zhangjiajie National Forest Park, China